KwokRen/ProjectThreeFrontend/planning/project-worksheet.md

 ## Project Description

 For Project Three of the General Assembly SEI course, we were assigned to create a website that shows our knowledge and understanding of CRUD and RESTful APIs.
 We have to create the backend using Ruby on Rails.
-We create our frontend using HTML, CSS, and JavaScript.
+We create our frontend using HTML, CSS, JavaScript and Vue.
+We deployed our backend and frontend to Heroku and Netlify, respectively.

 For this project, we will be building a video hosting website (using Youtube API) and host videos pertaining specifically to web developers.
 The website's purpose is to allow users to watch different web development videos.
-Users will also have a chance to log in and comment on specific video they like.
+All users can browse through the homepage to select videos they want to watch.
+Users can also register an account for our website.
+Registered users have the abilities to comment on videos and use the like and dislike feature, unlike unregistered users.

 ## User Stories